Kawasaki Frontale: Top flight return and AFC Champions League debut (2004–2007)

-In 2004, Frontale crowned champions of J2 and won promotion to J1 for the second time.
-With the former rival city clubs out of the way due to relocation or liquidation, they began building their power base in the city.
+In the 2004 season, Frontale crowned champions of J2 League and won promotion to J1 for the second time.
+With the former rival city clubs out of the way due to relocation or liquidation, they began building their power base in the city of Kawasaki.

-In 2006, the club achieved runners-up position in J1, their highest league position up to that time.
-As a result, they entered the AFC Champions League for the first time in 2007 from the group stage.
+In 2006, Frontale achieved runners-up position in J1, their highest league position up to that time.
+As a result, they entered the AFC Champions League for the first time in the 2007 edition.
+They were drawn in Group F alongside Korean club Chunnam Dragons, Indonesian club Arema Malang and Thailand club Bangkok University.
+Frontale went on to have an undefeated campaign in the group stage finishing as group leaders to advanced to the knockout stage.
+However, Frontale lost 5–4 on penalties shootout to Iranian club Sepahan thus knocking out from the tournament.

-Kawasaki made important success in the competition, as they became the first Japanese club for qualifying its group stage before the eventual winners, Urawa Red Diamonds.
-However, they eventually lost in the quarter finals against Iranian club, Sepahan, in a penalty shoot-out, following two scoreless games.
+During this period, Frontale became known for their attacking philosophy and consistent performances.
+They also reached the final of the Emperor's Cup in 2007, although they were defeated 0–2 to Kashima Antlers.
+Despite regular top finishes, the club gained a reputation for falling just short in decisive moments, leading to a prolonged wait for major silverware.